 Smoked Boston Butt Recipe Marinade and BBQ Sauce

-The marinade is just right for injecting into the pork butt before smoking.
-This guarantees the meat is nice and juicy.
+The pork butt marinade is just right for injecting into the meat before smoking.
+This guarantees the pork is nice and juicy.
 The zingy barbecue sauce compliments the pulled pork rather than taking away from the delicious smokey flavor.
 This Smoked Boston Butt will yield the tastiest smoked pulled pork.

 If you like this recipe, please consider giving it a five-star rating.